Farley-GPT/Chess960-Generator/readme.md

 Click "Random" to get a random position.
 Enter a number (0-959) and click "Load" for a specific position.
-Use the "Copy" button to copy the FEN.
+Use the "Copy FEN" button to copy the FEN.
 Click the "Lichess Board Editor" button to open the position in Lichess.
+Drag and drop pieces to make moves.